ROCm/AMDMIGraphX/tools/accuracy/README.md

 # AMD MIGraphX Accuracy checker
 ## Instructions
-First ensure requirements and MIGraphX's python libary are installed.
+First ensure requirements and MIGraphX's python library are installed.
 Refer to MIGraphX instructions at the root directory to install the python library.
 Use the command below to install remaining dependencies:
 ```
 pip install -r requirements.txt